top of page

 Step 1: Choose your art materials

-You can pick whatever materials you want to use before starting to doodle paint: acrylics, watercolours, oil paints, ink, gouache, airbrush colours, water-soluble pens ...
+You can pick whatever materials you want to use before you start to doodle paint: acrylics, watercolours, oil paints, ink, gouache, airbrush colours, water-soluble pens ...
 And you can choose whatever brushes and out-of-the-box painting tools you'd love to work with (e. g. twigs, sponges, and corks).

 I normally use a paper block, my favourite watercolours, some airbrush colours, gouaches, and acrylics plus a set of oil pastel chalks, and a few B pencils.
 I pick a handful of round, flat, and fan brushes in various sizes, and some alternative painting tools, like small pieces of cardboard, a few pointed wooden sticks, a little round sponge, cotton pads, and two wine corks.